 Stop a Nosebleed

-Edited by Jenni123, Charmed, Anonymous, Ephraim and 6 others
+Edited by Jenni123, Charmed, Ephraim, Eng and 5 others

 Seeing a person with blood dripping from their nose can be equally scary for both the afflicted person and to those with him/her, especially if it happens when there's no quick access to medical help.
 Nosebleeds can affect anyone, but it is most common in children and elderly.
 Apart from remaining calm during such occurrence, it is also crucial to know the steps on how to stop a nosebleed.